Skip to main content

 Capacity commitments statuses panel

-• Funded: CC is activated and awaits becoming active at the start of the next epoch
+• Funded: The CC is activated and will become active at the start of the next epoch

-• Completed: CC has successfully finished, but the staker hasn't yet withdrawn the collateral and rewards
+• Completed: The CC has successfully ended, but the staker has not yet withdrawn the collateral and rewards

-• Failed: CC has failed, but the staker hasn't yet withdrawn the collateral and rewards
+• Failed: The CC has failed, but the staker has not yet withdrawn the collateral and rewards

-• Removed: Completed CCs from which the staker has withdrawn both collateral and rewards
+• Removed: The staker has withdrawn both collateral and rewards from a completed or failed CC

 The CC Lifecycle